Reframing “Freemium” by charging the marketing department

 - Easy to upsell.
 They’re already using your tool, so whether it’s by special offer, changing the pay scale, or the user simply outgrows the confines of their service tier, there’s many ways a person can start giving you money.
 That’s something few other business models can boast.

 - Not using the competition.
-Well, they might still be, but at least you have a horse in the race.
 One more user for you is one fewer user for them.
-Market share is valuable.
+Market share is its own value, especially in zero-sum games.

 So in the face of the positives and negatives, how do you decide whether it’s right for you and, if it is, how do you think about it so that you’re reaping the benefits while mitigating the costs?